neutrinoEater/CarbonNFT/README.md

 CarbonNFT is the first ever DeFi Credit card, that lets users take stablecoin (UST) loans by locking up their CarbonNFT as collateral.
 Each address can mint a CarbonNFT only once; If you default & lose your CarbonNFT, you cannot take a loan again.
 Carbon NFT loans are anonymous and dont create any legal obilgations between parties.
 Instead all incentives and penalties are designed into the protocol itself.

-CarbonNFT is a brand new, Crypto Native Financial Primitive, built on the Harmony Chain, allowing users to take out P2P, under-collateralised stablecoin loans in Terra USD (UST), by using their address & transaction history as a credit score.

- More generally, CarbonNFT is a Decentralised Finance (DeFi) protocol for NFT-collateralised loans, and NFT lending.
-C.Finance changes that by allowing peer-to-peer NFT-collateralised loans using any ERC721 NFT.
+CarbonLending is a Decentralised Finance (DeFi) protocol for NFT-collateralised loans, and NFT lending.
+CarbonLending allows peer-to-peer NFT-collateralised loans using any HRC721 NFT, on Harmony Mainnet.

  How to get a UST loan using Carbon Credit NFT:
  [Best used with Harmony Explorer]

  1. Claim your CarbonNFT on harmony explorer.
 Video demo-https://youtu.be/Av1iiMBlvY4
  2. Create a loan request on CarbonLending, specifying loan duration and interest you're willing to pay.